Edit

 Note

-The #define directive cannot be used to declare constant values as is typically done in C and C++.
-Constants in C# are best defined as static members of a class or struct.
+In C#, primitive constants should be defined using the const keyword.
+A const declaration creates a static member that can't be modified at runtime.
+The #define directive can't be used to declare constant values as is typically done in C and C++.
 If you have several such constants, consider creating a separate "Constants" class to hold them.

 Symbols can be used to specify conditions for compilation.
 You can test for the symbol with either #if or #elif.
 You can also use the ConditionalAttribute to perform conditional compilation.
 You can define a symbol, but you can't assign a value to a symbol.
 The #define directive must appear in the file before you use any instructions that aren't also preprocessor directives.
 You can also define a symbol with the DefineConstants compiler option.
 You can undefine a symbol with #undef.